Does thermal paste go bad?

-Believe it or not, much like medicine and food, thermal paste also has a shelf life.
+Believe it or not, much like medicine and food, thermal paste also has a shelf life and can go bad.
 Generally manufacturers give their thermal paste a lifespan of 3 to 5 years.
 That’s if it sits under optimal conditions which may not be the case for you.

 How to check if your thermal paste is expired

 Different manufacturers use different compound mixtures and syringes.
 There are many brands including ARCTIC, Noctua, Thermal Grizzly, Arctic Silver, Coolaboratory, Cooler Master, and Corsair to name a few.
 So it’s hard to give a single answer.